About Debbie Smith

-I have always continued to write throughout my life.
-But it wasn’t until 2007 that I got a little more serious about it and decided to take some time out from teaching to pursue my love of writing.
+I continued to write at every opportunity.
+But it wasn’t until 2007 that I got a little more serious about it, and decided to take some time out from teaching to pursue my love of writing.
 After more than 21 years, I decided to head back to uni where I completed a post-graduate diploma in creative writing.
 It was such an exciting year for me and I met some incredibly interesting people.
-It was here I met authors and learnt the pathways to creating a career as an author.
+It was here I met authors and learned the pathways to creating a career as an author.

 It wasn’t until I discovered I was going to be an Oma (grandma), and after winning some awards for my writing, that I decided to try and get published.
 I am living proof that it doesn’t matter how old you are.
 If you put your mind to it, you can do anything you want…but that’s another story.

 Life since retiring from teaching full time is quite the journey.
 I didn’t realise it would be quite so busy, but it is a blast.
 Since retiring from full-time work, I have published my debut illustrated children’s picture book called, IF YOU MEET AN ELEPHANT, and I have been experimenting with hosting my own children’s creative writing and art workshops intermittently.
 The art classes proved to be quite popular so I’ve been busy creating content and programs and I enrolled in a NEIS Certificate III Micro Business Course to gain some qualifications in the area of running my own business.
 From this pathway, STORYBOX ARTS was born.
 You may see the name Shadytree Books crop up from time to time, (it was the original name for my tutoring service and creative writing classes), but from 1 April 2021, StoryBox Arts, is born and I am super excited to see where this leads.
 I will continue to write and draw for my own personal interest, but I am excited to be finally sharing creative experiences with children in the very near future.

 Books & Short Stories